Slashy-Slasher/Advanced-Solar-Sim-2D-LibGDX/README.md

 # What is this Project?

    I've made several N-body simulations in the past, in a variety of different platforms, and many different languages, however I wanted to start again with all the knowledge and wisdom from my previous mistakes.
 I call this rendition of the project "Advanced" because it gives the user far, far more to work with than my other projects, controllable ships, projected velocities, and collision projections.
+While I have plans to eventually add a dimension to this project, I want to perfect more of the core components I'm working with before I make the jump.